liam-0398/rockskunk/README.md

 ## rockskunk
 # A terse, typeless (ish), no-bullshit language

 Very WIP.
-Using old C transpiler I had written for another language attempt and reworking it to output NASM x86_64 assembly, so far I am successful.
-WAY down the line I want to do a ppc32 version as well.
+WAY down the line I want to do a ppc32 version as well so i can get weird with my Power Macs.
+I have no formal education I am making this up as I go along.

 # Core tenants